acarter881/tinder_likes_data/README.md

 ## Versions
 1. November 25th, 2021 - Functionality to get the name and age of all of the profiles from **Likes Sent**.
 2. November 27th, 2021 - Added functionality to download the profile picture (i.e., the main picture) from each profile from **Likes Sent**.
+3. November 30th, 2021 - Added `pics_and_vids.py`, a script that downloads all pictures and videos from each profile from **Likes Sent**.

 ## Non-Python Requirements
 - Tinder Platinum.